 We have devised a Monte Carlo (stochastic) calculation that follows each individual neutron as it propagates through a geometry containing fissionable material.
 This method has the potential to predict how neutron populations in multiplying mediums evolve continuously with time.
 It was built using the GEANT4 toolkit, and benefits from the flexibility of GEANT4 in terms of access to the neutron information during the simulation.
 This makes it possible to track neutrons across multiple runs.
 This stabilization method can also be used for applications such as criticality calculations and real-time changes in either the geometry or material composition of the simulation.
-While GEANT4 can produce estimates for k{eff} using this method, these estimates show a bias relative to MCNP that increases with increasing sub- or supercriticality.
+However, estimates for $k{eff}$ using GEANT4 show a bias relative to MCNP that increases with increasing sub- or supercriticality.
 Future applications of this code could include an investigation of the fuel temperature feedback mechanism by incrementally changing the fuel temperature between runs.

 A day before submitting this paper, we found a technical report from Lawrence Livermore National Labs that described several of the algorithms and equations used in this paper [5].
-This report also mentions a Monte Carlo code, TART, which is capable of real-time neutron stabilization and criticality calculations using many of the same methods.
-While all of the work presented in this paper was performed without any knowledge of either TART or this technical report, it is important to note that some of fundamental concepts have been described previously in the literature.
+While all of the work presented in this paper was performed without any knowledge of this technical report, it is important to note that some of fundamental concepts have been described previously in the literature.